 The renovation of the former Akzo building into FrieslandCampina HQ is twofold.
-Firstly, it is going to be a new sustainable office complex (including new construction) with a modern look for FrieslandCampina’s new head office.
-Secondly, it is
+A new sustainable office complex (including a new building) with a modern look for FrieslandCampina and the completion of the square in front of Amersfoort Central Station.

 We stripped the drab and dated horizontal architecture of the existing building.
 Later, we reclad it in natural stone.
 This resulted in a much more vertical image.
 We also divided the two longest facades into two parts.
 We did this by a full height glazed insert.
 Behind the glass, new voids were opened up, linking floors two by two.
 These voids and links made extra space and flexible layout solutions possible.